 David Roberts recently wrote a fascinating description of the position of mainstream media within the context of tribal…medium.com

-With regard to demanding truth and fairness in social media, here’s an article by Roger Sollenberger that everyone should read, about the spread of fake news using Google.
-We have a lot of work to do here, to stem the tide of fake news in which we are immersed.
+With regard to demanding truth and fairness in social media, here’s an article by Roger Sollenberger that everyone should read, about the spread of lies masquerading as news, using Google.
+We have a lot of work to do here, to stem the tide of propaganda news in which we are immersed.

 A year ago I was part of a digital marketing team at a tech company.
 We were maybe the fifth largest company in our…www.pastemagazine.com